LeetLLM

 LLM Benchmarks & LimitationsDimensionality Reduction for Embeddings

 A candidate model may retrieve the right clause and still respond badly.
-A base language model predicts plausible next ; it isn't reliably trained to interpret a customer turn, answer as support, cite the policy, and stop.
-This chapter shows how supervised fine-tuning (SFT) teaches that response behavior, and why the same chat template must survive from data preparation to serving.
+A base language model predicts plausible next tokens; it isn't reliably trained to interpret a user turn, answer as a policy assistant, cite the policy, and stop.
+Supervised fine-tuning (SFT) teaches that response behavior, and the same chat template must survive from data preparation to serving.

 One example defines a behavior contract